laboon/CS1699/deliverable3.md

 Remember that scenarios are FEATURE-level tests; they should discuss things in a way that an intelligent but non-technical user of the software would understand.
 Remember the differences between scenario tests and specification/unit tests!

-Grading:
+## Grading
-Summary - 5%
+* Summary - 5%
-Testing concerns - 10%
+* Testing concerns - 10%
-Screen shot or printout of test results - 5%
+* Screen shot or printout of test results - 5%
-User Stories and Scenarios, written in Gherkin - 40% Step Definitions - 40%
+* User Stories and Scenarios, written in Gherkin - 40%
+* Step Definitions - 40%

 Reminder that all code (project under test AND test code) should be publicly available, or at least available to me.

 Please feel free to email me at bill@billlaboon.com or come to office hours to discuss any problems you have.